sebastianbergt/STM32F0-Discovery-Cpp/README.md

 # stm32f0_discovery_cpp

-I basically followed this great Tutorial https://www.instructables.com/id/Build-a-Program-for-STM32-MCU-Under-Linux/ and setup a Project which is only compiled by running "make".
+I basically followed this great Tutorial https://www.instructables.com/id/Build-a-Program-for-STM32-MCU-Under-Linux/ and setup a Project which is only compiled by running "make" in the root folder.
 In the process I used STM32CubeMX and Makefile4CubeMX.
 As I love Visual Studio Code, I did not setup CodeBlocks IDE.

 I changed main.c to main.cpp to call a sample class and had to change the Makefile to support C++.